Insight DLTs - Networked Computers Come To An Agreement.

 Another use case for DLTs is electronical voting.
 Each voter is getting a unique token number, securely stored with his ID number within an DLT.
 Independently if the voter is doing a personal vote or a digital, his token number in combination with his personal ID identifies him.
 As soon he received his voting paper or is giving his vote on a website, his token number will be marked as voted and he can’t vote a second time.
 Beside that it would be immediately clear how many voters joined the election.

-Finally, some links, leading to additional information explaining DLTs and projects where DLTs are used already or will be used and are developed actually.
+Finally, some links and the white paper as PDF as free download, leading to additional information explaining DLTs and projects where DLTs are used already or will be used and are developed actually.